-Author's Note: Caribbean field projects spend too little time documenting the results of the reproductive season.
+Author's Note: Sea turtle nesting beach projects spend too little time documenting the results of the reproductive season.
 It may have been a "good year" for egg-laying, but now many of the nests produced live hatchlings?
 What were the primary threats to the nests?
 Are there management options available to address these threats?
-The systematic monitoring of nests for hatching, the post-hatch excavation of nests, and the documentation of nest contents is important.
+The systematic monitoring of nests for hatching, the post-hatch excavation of nests, and the documentation of nest contents are important.
 This data entry form provides guidance on what data are most commonly collected, but it is very likely to evolve as more projects become involved in post-hatch analysis.
-Your feedback is very welcome concerning the entry fields, the nature of automated hatch-related reports and queries, etc.
+Your feedback is welcome concerning the entry fields, the nature of auto-mated hatch-related reports and queries, etc.

-Chapter 4 Data Analysis
+Chapter 4 Analyze Data

+Data Analysis

-The data analysis module enables information in the database to be exported or summarized.
-Since not all users are facile at writing queries or reports in Microsoft AccessTM, we provide capacity to export data to other formats, such as Microsoft ExcelTM, or as a Text File for importation into statistical analysis software.
+The data analysis modules enable information in the database to be exported or summarized.
+Since not all users are facile at writing queries or reports in Microsoft AccessTM, we provide the capacity to export data to other formats, such as Microsoft ExcelTM, or as a Text File for importation into statistical analysis software.
 For each subroutine the user can select the date range to extract.